 Come join us for an interreligious celebration and end-of-year party.
 We’ll eat breakfast for dinner!
 See you there!

 CLC Year-End Mass and BBQ

 Come and celebrate what God has done for us in CLC.
 We’ll celebrate with mass, food, and music.
 All are welcome.
 Bring your friends.
 Contact: Kaitlin Zablotsky or Kyle Gerner.

 Ecumenical Bible Study

-Join us as we begin a Quarter-long Sutdy of the Book of Acts.
+Join us as we continue a Quarter-long Study of the Book of Acts.
 Bibles and snacks provided!
 All are welcome.
 For more information contact Rev. Laura Brekke or Hope Titus.

 Zen Mindfulness Meditation

 Wednesdays during weeks 1-10, 5:15-6:10 p.m., Multifaith Sanctuary, St. Joseph Hall

 Take a moment to meditate with others and learn about Zen sitting meditation.
 No experience is required.
 Come when you can; leave when you must.